A one-click wonder: San Antonio Community Resource Directory (this is truly amazing!)

 Managing Gentrification – Urban Land Institute, 2006

-INTERFAITH PRAYER FOR 2020, TO BE SHARED ON SOCIAL MEDIA DAILY AT 7 A.M. #SATXPrays Sign up and join your voice on the day of your choice. https://signup.com/go/REWXWEu Good morning, (please introduce yourself including your congregation &/or faith tradition)....Read more
+INTERFAITH PRAYER FOR 2020, TO BE SHARED ON SOCIAL MEDIA DAILY #SATXPrays Sign up and join your voice on the day of your choice. https://signup.com/go/REWXWEu Greetings San Antonio (please introduce yourself including your congregation &/or faith tradition).
+Today I...Read more

 Candid Clergy Conversations on Racial JusticeAn effort toward understanding by Rev. Kan’Dace Brock and Rev. Wyndee HolbrookSan Antonio, TX June 2020 After sharing their respective concerns for the care of Black people in the wake of Mr. George Floyd’s...Read more